otvam/magnet_webinar_eqn_models/README.md

 This webinar focuses on equation-based loss models for soft-magnetic materials:
 * Several models are presented (SE, iGSE, ISE, iGCC, and Stenglein equation).
 * The model performances are evaluated for different frequencies, waveshapes, and temperatures.
-* The advantages and drawbacks of equation-based models with respect to machine learning models are discussed.
+* The advantages and drawbacks of equation-based models and machine learning models are discussed.
-* The software implementation of the iGSE and iGCC is discussed in detail and the pitfalls are highlighted.
+* A MATLAB implementation of the iGSE and iGCC is discussed in detail and the pitfalls are highlighted.

 ## Main Files